ABSounds/YIN-Pitch/README.md

 # YIN-Pitch
-This repository contains an implementation of the YIN pitch estimation algorithm in Python.
+This repository contains a Python implementation of the YIN algorithm for fundamental frequency estimation.
 The YIN algorithm is a widely used method for estimating the fundamental frequency (pitch) of an audio signal.
 Based on the paper by Alain de Cheveigné and Hideki Kawahara, "YIN, a fundamental frequency estimator for speech and music", J. Acoust.
 Soc.
 Am.
 111, 1917 (2002); https://doi.org/10.1121/1.1458024

 ## The YIN algorithm